 Climate Risk and Resilience

 We work with public and private-sector clients at the local level and around the globe to promote climate-resilient decision making and build capacity to manage climate risks.
-Our clients include multinational companies and organizations; local, state, and federal agencies; metropolitan planning organizations; and international funding institutions.
+We have assisted multinational companies and organizations; local, state, and federal agencies; metropolitan planning organizations; airports and ports; and international funding institutions.
 Our multidisciplinary team brings extensive knowledge of energy, transportation, health, environment, and other sectors to these cross-cutting issues.

 Our risk and resilience services include: